 Buying at auction doesn’t need to be daunting.
 Just follow these steps:

-To bid online, you must register as a Full Member prior to auction.
+To bid online, you must register as a National Member prior to auction.

 Login to Simulcast, our online auction portal, via the website or the Manheim Simulcast app.
 Then select the appropriate auction and start bidding.

-If you are successful, you will receive an electronic copy of your invoice via email, this will be confirmation that you have won your item and payment is required.
+If you are successful, you will receive your invoice via email, this is confirmation that you have won your item and payment is required.

 BIDDING IN PERSON